 I have a standard joke I make when write my bio for someone who isn't part of po-biz.
 "Yeah," I always say, "I'm a poet.
 It's a dirty job, but somebody's got to do it."
 Yuk yuk.
 But I shouldn't have to make that joke.
 And I shouldn't need permission to write.
 No one should.

 In these days of honoring STEM education more than the humanities, we especially need National Poetry Month.
 Don't get me wrong; I love tech.
 We have engineers in the family.
 My own grandpa was one, and my grandpa was my favorite blood relative.
 He taught me how to rig a box kite so it got in the way of general aviation over Cape Cod.
 Well, sort of.
 At least, I remember it that way.
 That kite was really, REALLY up there, and learning how to do it, engineering it--that was really fun.
 I'll never forget how.
 But what is the use of all that how if you don't have a why?
 Humanities--the arts, poetry--is the why.
 Humanities.
 The thing that makes us human.

 Writing isn't "content".
 It's journalism, narrative, fairy tale, and poetry.
 It's art.
 And poetry isn't just pretty words.
 It isn't just slam or sonnets or ballads It's more important than that.
 It's The Song.
 It's scripture.

 Happy National Poetry Month, everyone.
 I'm doing my poem-a-day at a pleasant online workshop called The Waters.
 You'd be welcome to join in.
 And write ON!

 ...Christine Potter is the author of two collections of poetry: Zero Degrees at First Light (2006) and Sheltering In Place (2013).
-Her third poetry collection, Unforgetting, is forthcoming in the spring of 2018 from Kelsay books.
+Her third poetry collection, Unforgetting, has just been released by Kelsay books.